 The first round of MKTP funding competitions opens on 12 December 2019 and closes on 19 February 2020 at midday.

-Ulster University is hosting two information and networking events to tell businesses about the new MKTP funding programme and give them an opportunity to meet with a specialist KTP adviser and the University's KTP team.
+Ulster University and Queen's University Belfast are hosting information and networking events to tell businesses about the new MKTP funding programme and give them an opportunity to meet with a specialist KTP adviser.